Faster Approximate String Matching for Short Patterns: Preliminaries

-Lines $1-3$ are boundary conditions.
-Line $4-5$ determines $L_{d,e}$ from $L_{d, e-1}$, $L_{d-1, e-1}$, and $L_{d+1, e-1}$ and the length of the longest common prefix of $P[z+1, m]$ and $Q[d+z +1]$.
-Thus we can fill in the entries of $L$ by iteratively by computing the sets of diagonal positions $L_{-1}, L_{0}, \ldots, L_{k}$, where $L_{e}$ denotes the set of entries in $L$ with error $e$.
-Since we can compute $\lcp$ queries in constant time using the data structure from the previous section the total time to fill in the $O(nk)$ entries of $L$ is $O(nk)$.
+Lines \eqref{LVrecursion1}, \eqref{LVrecursion2}, and \eqref{LVrecursion3} are boundary conditions.
+Lines \eqref{LVrecursion4} and \eqref{LVrecursion5} determine $L_{d,e}$ from $L_{d, e-1}$, $L_{d-1, e-1}$, $L_{d+1, e-1}$, and the length of the longest common prefix of $P[z+1, m]$ and $Q[d+z +1,n]$.
+Hence, we can compute a matrix $L$ of diagonal positions by iteratively computing the sets of diagonal positions $L_{-1}, L_{0}, \ldots, L_{k}$, where $L_{e}$ denotes the set of entries in $L$ with error $e$.
+Since we can compute $\lcp$ queries in constant time using a nearest common ancestor data structure, the total time to fill in the $O(nk)$ entries of $L$ is $O(nk)$.
 Each set of diagonal positions and the suffix tree require $O(n)$ space.
 However, we can always divide $Q$ into overlapping substrings of length $2m - 2k$ with adjacent substrings overlapping in $m+k-1$ characters.
 A substring matching $P$ with at most $k$ errors must have a length in the range $[m-k, m+k]$ and therefore all matches are completely contained within a substring.
 Applying the LV-algorithm to each of the substrings independently solves approximate string matching in time $O(n/m \cdot mk) = O(nk)$ as before, however, now the space is only $O(m)$.